hailo-ai/hailo-rpi5-examples/community_projects/RoboChess/README.md

 ## Disclaimer
 **This example is for reference only and requires a customized version of PyHailort to run.
 It will not work with the standard release.**
+**If you are interested in this project, add a comment in the community and we will help bringing it up.**

 ## The Build